Eva Gonzalès 1849-1883

 I cut my own hair.

 No, I don’t know what I’m doing, although I did find a You Tube video on cutting bangs that helped.
 And it helps that my hair is wavy, so mistakes don’t usually show unless they’re egregious.
-I don’t do it to save money.
-I started doing it because it was more taxing for me to listen to the real-life dramas of the hair stylist I used to go to than it was to sit on a chair in front of a mirror and spend 45 minutes hacking away.
-Funny thing is: I’ve received the occasional compliment on my hair cut!
+My bonus is that, once in a while, someone compliments me on my hair cut!

 The author of How to Be Sick doesn’t always know how to be sick.